 However, those days have come and gone.
 Not only does this have an impact on your search engine rankings, but it also has a lot to do with the user experience.

 Are you unsure if your website is mobile-friendly?

 Well, you don’t have to wonder any longer.
 Instead, you can use this free Google tool to get a fast answer.

-Running a search for my website, NeilPatel.com, generates the following:
+Running a search engine query for my website, NeilPatel.com, generates the following: